dpilipovic/flansible/README.md

 ### NGINX web server

-Gunicorn strongly recommends placing it behind proxy web server, and using NGINX for it.
+Gunicorn strongly recommends placing it behind a proxy web server, and using NGINX for it.

 You can find more details at this link here: